-- changing babies, and the intimate care of young children and older children - · arrivals and departures - preparation of milk and other food/drink for babies - children with allergies and special dietary needs or preferences - serving food in group rooms - · cooking activities with children - supervising outdoor play and indoor/outdoor climbing equipment - settling babies/young children to sleep

-- assessment, use and storage of equipment for disabled children - visitors to the setting who are bringing equipment or animals as part of children's learning experiences, for example 'fire engines' - following any incidents involving threats against staff or volunteers - following any accident or incident involving staff or children
+- changing babies, and the intimate care of young children and older children - arrivals and departures - preparation of milk and other food/drink for babies - children with allergies and special dietary needs or preferences - serving food in group rooms - cooking activities with children - supervising outdoor play and indoor/outdoor climbing equipment - settling babies/young children to sleep - assessment, use and storage of equipment for disabled children. - visitors bringing equipment or animals for children's learning experiences, for example fire engines. - following any incidents involving threats against staff or volunteers - following any accident or incident involving staff or children